hadanischal/KotlinExample/README.md

 So we'll just say do something, and then we'll print out whatever it is, and it is just like the dollar zero is in any Swift-type block.
 So those are the two types of construct that you can work with to have something similar to a guard statement.

+## Lambdas:
+* One of the great language features of Swift is closures, and Kotlin has a similar concept called lambdas.
+* A closure in most languages just means a lambda that captures some of the values that are outside of the code block.
+* But in this, we'll just call these lambdas.
+* In a lambda, you don't specifically state what its return type will be.
+* we don't have the ternary operator.
+So instead, you can do an inline if-else block.